 Liquids such as oils, plasticizers, and dyes are a lighter weight material and can therefore easily “move” from the product (the surface) to be absorbed by any adjacent material (the tape).
 This movement is known as “migration.”

-For example, consider PVC; plasticized to provide flexibility, it is a lower-cost, lower-molecular weight material.
-If a typical pressure-sensitive adhesive is applied to such a surface and allowed to remain in place for a prolonged period, the plasticizer will migrate from the PVC surface into the pressure-sensitive adhesive; making the glue a gummy mess.
+For example, consider PVC: plasticized to provide flexibility, it is a lower-cost, lower-molecular weight material.
+If a typical pressure-sensitive adhesive is applied to PVC and allowed to remain in place for a prolonged period, the plasticizer will migrate from the PVC surface into the pressure-sensitive adhesive; making the glue a gummy mess.

-When using this type of material, high-quality, pressure-sensitive adhesives considerably reduce any tendency to migrate.
+When using this type of material, choose a high-quality, double-coated tape specifically designed for PVC applications.
+This will considerably reduce any tendency to migrate, thereby preventing tape failure.

 6. Improper Calculations